Draw and Automatically Generate Sewing Patterns For Free Online

 Printing and Assembling:

 Patterns must be printed at 100% or “Actual Size” or equivalent in your printer settings.
-Cut along the borders and tape the borders together.
+Use the scale box to check your printout before cutting fabric.

-Known quirks:
+Known Quirks:

-- You can draw whatever, but doesn’t mean you can sew it.
+• You can draw whatever, but doesn’t mean you can sew it.
 For example, patterns with sharp inwards corners you will struggle to sew.
 Again, test on scraps before fully committing.

-- Wide gussets (wider than the paper width) aren’t tiled.
+• Wide gussets (wider than the paper width) aren’t tiled.

 Changelog: